 Limited Permission for Attorneys.

 Attorneys may bring electronic devices into the courtroom, if necessary for effective participation in a hearing, but must obtain Court approval to bring such devices into the courtroom for any other purpose.
-An attorney may use an electronic device for work purposes while in the courtroom if the device is silent and does not interfere with the attorney being ready to proceed when his or her matter is called.
+An attorney may use an electronic device for work purposes while in the courtroom if the device is silent and does not interfere with the attorney being ready to proceed when their matter is called.
 However, if use of the device disrupts or delays court proceedings, the Court may impose such sanctions, as it deems appropriate.
 Further, if the permitted device has the capability of functioning as a prohibited device (e.g., one that can take photographs), the attorney must disclose this capability to a court security officer and refrain from using it in the courthouse unless the Court grants the attorney specific permission to do so.

 Recording and Broadcasting by the Court.